JelleBroekhuijsen/AutomateUnifi/README.md

 # Limitations
 - The solution is currently dependent on a subnetResourceId being provided to it.
 This means you need to have or create a virtual network in your Azure environment before you can deploy this solution.
 Also the example now uses a static IP config in the 10.0.10.0/24 address space.
 This IP can and should be changed to reflect your own vnet configuration.
 You can set it to 'dynamic', however, I do not recommend this since Unifi AP's don't handle IP changes in their controller very well.
 - The package is being installed in the Windows\syswow64\config\sytemprofile directory as this is the %userprofile% directory for the SYSTEM account.
 You might want to keep this in mind when using this specific solution in a production environment.
+- Since this solution is designed with for multiple ARM deployment tasks a 'complete'-mode deployment is only supported for the first deployment in the chain.

 ## Dependencies
 - Requires an existing subnet's resource ID as input parameter